Practical bounds for a Dehn parental test: Prospects

-Once the Dehn parental test is finished, one will be able to calculate the complexity of 3-manifolds for certain notions of complexity, among which is Gabai, Meyerhoff, and Milley's Mom-number $m$ (see \cite{GMM11}). $m$ has the following nice properties: \begin{itemize} \item if $M$ is a Dehn filling of $N$, then $m(M) \leq m(N)$; \item for $0 < B < \infty$, there is a finite set $S_m(B)$ such that if $m(N) < B$, then $N$ is a Dehn filling of some element of $S_m$; and \item $S_m: [0,\infty) \to \mathcal{T}$ has an implementation in Regina. \end{itemize} The reader will note that the volume function $v$ (by Theorems 3.4 and 3.5 of \cite{Th82}) is known to satisfy these properties as well, except for the last property.
-Therefore we propose the following natural challenge: \begin{Chal} To implement, in one's 3-manifold software suite of choice, a function $S_v$ which, given as input the number 4, runs for at most one week on a 2Ghz processor, and such that for all $B$, the Dehn fillings of $S_v(B)$ include all orientable hyperbolic 3-manifolds of volume at most $B$. \end{Chal} A solution to this challenge would be a significant step towards a proper formulation and eventual solution of the hyperbolic complexity conjecture (see \cite{GMM11}).
+Once the Dehn parental test is finished, one will be able to calculate the complexity of 3-manifolds for certain notions of complexity, among which is Gabai, Meyerhoff, and Milley's Mom-number $m$ (see \cite{GMM11}).
+The number $m$ has the following nice properties: \begin{itemize} \item If $M$ is a Dehn filling of $N$, then $m(M) \leq m(N)$. \item For $0 < B < \infty$, there is a finite, computable set $S_m(B)$ such that if $m(N) < B$, then $N$ is a Dehn filling of some element of $S_m$. \end{itemize} The volume function $v$ (by Theorems 3.4 and 3.5 of \cite{Th82}) is known to satisfy these properties as well.
+However, whereas $S_m$ is quite easy to implement in software and relatively quick to execute, ongoing joint work with T. Crawford, D. Gabai, R. Meyerhoff, N. Thurston, and A. Yarmola suggests that no such implementation of an analog $S_v$ is possible.

+Finally, one can rephrase a Dehn parental test as a test for (directed) adjacency in the big Dehn surgery graph (see \cite{HofWal15}).
+An implementation of a Dehn parental test will enable the construction of induced subgraphs of the big Dehn surgery graph.